biotite-dev/biotite/doc/tutorial/application/msa.rst

         ])
     )
     alignment = mafft.MafftApp.align(sequences, matrix=matrix)
-    # As the alphabet do not has characters as symbols
+    # As the alphabet does not have characters as symbols
     # the alignment cannot be directly printed
     # However, we can print the trace
     print(alignment.trace)